lightstep/dd-trace-dotnet/docs/README.md

 ## Installation and Usage

-Please read to our [documentation](https://docs.lightstep.com/docs/net-auto-instrumentation) for instructions on setting up .NET tracing and details about supported frameworks.
+Please [read our documentation](https://docs.lightstep.com/docs/net-auto-instrumentation) for instructions on setting up .NET tracing and details about supported frameworks.

 ## Downloads